goombalab/goombalab.github.io/_posts/2025-07-06-hnet-future.md

 Llama 3 even explicitly mentioned that their new tokenizer was very important, and ran serious model/data scaling laws in the paper, but none for the tokenizer.
 Puzzling.

+### Warping Scaling Laws

+It's intuitively true to me that tokenizers should also warp scaling laws.
+- First of all, they directly affect the meaning of the data, which seems to be the one factor that most strongly affects scaling laws.
+- Second, by taking the extreme case<d-footnote>I find this to be a very useful principle for reasoning in general</d-footnote>, we know that the setting of byte-level modeling (the simplest possible tokenizer) seems to display very different behavior for different architectures which otherwise scale similarly using standard tokenizers (see my previous post on [MambaByte vs LlamaByte]).

 ### Tokenized models can't compare their perplexities

+Why does no one do this?
+Well, it seems to me that the community has a general gaping blind spot around tokenizers.
+There are some concrete reasons why, I think.

+Maybe the most direct "mechanical" Reason is that changing the tokenizer directly changes the

 before talking about scaling laws, let's first mention a problem.

 Everyone uses negative log likelilood / perplexity as the most important summary metric of the performance of their models.
 But these are calculated with respect to *tokens*, a completely arbitrary, non-standardized, abstract unit. this makes losses difficult between.

+Why exactly does every paper still report their scaling laws with "loss", A quantity that depends completely on the arbitrary vocabulary produced by the arbitrary tokenizer that they use?